tmaiaroto/li3_access/README.md

 ###AuthRbac Adapter

 This is the most complex adapter in this repository at this time.
-It's used for finely-tuned Role Based Access Control.
-It doesn't access a database like some RBAC implementations so you can't manage it through a pretty interface you designed, but it does help to cut down on access control code being dotted all arround your application in some cases.
+It's used for Role Based Access Control.
+You define a set of roles (or conditions) to match the request against, if the request matches your conditions and the user

     Access::config(
         'auth_rbac' => array(